BigDataBoutique/elasticsearch-monitoring/README.md

 To further validate that, you can also check the values of field source_node.host in the index with the monitoring data.

 *NOTE:* If the cluster you are using for monitoring is 2.x, you will need to edit the template files (`elasticsearch.monitoring/templates/*`) and change all occurences of `"type": "keyword"` with `"type": "string", "index": "not_analyzed"`.

+### Docker setup

+`sudo apt update
+sudo apt install docker.io
+sudo docker build . -t fetch_stats
+sudo docker run --net=host --env ES_METRICS_CLUSTER_URL=http://localhost:9200/ fetch_stats /app/elasticsearch.monitoring/fetch_stats.py`

+where ES_METRICS_CLUSTER_URL is setup to the monitored ES, and obviously adding additional variables if required.
+Run once in the foreground to validate that the script works correctly, then use -d in the docker run to run in background.

 ## Visualizing with Grafana